SciML/JumpProcesses.jl/docs/src/faq.md

 simulation algorithms (SSAs), also known as Gillespie methods, Doob's method, or Kinetic Monte Carlo methods.
 These are all names for jump (or point) processes simulation methods used across the biology, chemistry, engineering, mathematics, and physics literature.
-In the JumpProcesses terminology we call such methods "aggregators", and the cache structures that hold their basic data "aggregations".
+In the JumpProcesses terminology, we call such methods "aggregators", and the cache structures that hold their basic data "aggregations".
 See [Jump Aggregators for Exact Simulation](@ref) for a list of the available SSA aggregators.

 ## How should jumps be ordered in dependency graphs?
-Internally, JumpProcesses SSAs (aggregators) order all `MassActionJump`s first, then all `ConstantRateJumps` and/or `VariableRateJumps`. i.e. in the example
+Internally, JumpProcesses SSAs (aggregators) order all `MassActionJump`s first, then all `ConstantRateJumps` and/or `VariableRateJumps`. i.e., in the example

 ```julia
 using JumpProcesses